Introduction to SAAVI - History

 SAAVI has continued to receive dedicated funding from the National Department of Health (NDOH) and, since 2009, the Italian Ministry of Foreign Affairs, Directorate General of Development Cooperation (MAE-DGCS) for its role in the ‘Program to support the Ministry of Health of South Africa in the implementation of a national program of global response to HIV & AIDS’, a joint development cooperation between the governments of Italy and South Africa.
 The Program was implemented by the National Institute of Health of Italy (Istituto Superiore di Sanita’ or ISS) in cooperation with the South African NDOH, supported by SAAVI.

 On 31 December 2012, as part of the revitalization of the SAMRC, the SAAVI Office and the Masikhulisane Community Engagement Programme at the SAMRC were closed.
-Activities funded through the NDOH SAAVI allocation are now managed under the HIV Programme of the Strategic Health Innovation Partnerships Unit (SHIP) of the SAMRC.
-The NDOH funds are used to support basic laboratory science, capacity building, community engagement and clinical research.
+Activities funded through the NDOH SAAVI allocation are now managed under the HIV Programme of the Grants Innovation and Product Development (GIPD) Division of the SAMRC.
+The NDOH funds are used to support basic laboratory science, capacity building, community engagement and clinical research in HIV.

 For more information please contact